 Pueblo feast days are a unique blend of Native American culture and Catholic ritual.
 This pueblo allows the public to attend.
 The Taos Puebloans put on a day filled with traditional dance.
 There’s delicious food to try, an arts and crafts market and a few time-honored activities like pole climbing and a footrace to watch.
 The scents of piñon, green chili and sage waft through the air.
 A few reminders: no pictures, no asking questions and no going into Puebloan homes unless invited.
 Just enjoy!

 Many things define New Mexico, but none more distinctively than the green chili … and specifically the Hatch green chili.
 It’s so popular that its home town holds a two-day festival every year in its honor.
 The world-famous crop has been show-cased on the Food Network and the BBC and brings more than 30,000 visitors to town looking to get a taste of it.
-Activities include chile ristra contests, chef demonstrations and carnival rides.
+Activities include chile ristra contests, magic shows and carnival rides.
 Food booths celebrating this most loved chile are on-hand.
 The crowning moment of the festival is the announcement of the Chile Queen.

 This is the largest balloon event in the world.
 If you’ve ever wanted to see what 500 balloons floating into the sky all at once look like, this is the time and place to do it.
 Whether you come for all or part of the nine-day fiesta, you’ll see thousands of balloons in all shapes and sizes, designs and colors ascending and descending every day.
 This is an interactive event for guests.
 You can walk among the balloons and talk to the pilots.
 You can even sign up to be on a chase crew.
 But don’t miss the Balloon Glow or Night Magic Glow, both twilight moments of hot-air balloon magic.